lmiroslaw/azure-docs/articles/security/azure-security-disk-encryption.md

    * For the customer encrypted VHD scenario, the customer uploads the encrypted VHD to their storage account and encryption key material to their key vault and provide the encryption configuration to enable encryption on a new IaaS VM
    * For the new VM’s created from the Azure gallery and existing VM’s already running in Azure, customer provide the encryption configuration to enable encryption on the IaaS VM
 3. Customer grants access to Azure platform to read the encryption key material (BitLocker Encryption Keys for Windows systems and Passphrase for Linux) from their key vault to enable encryption on the IaaS VM
-4. Customer provide Azure AD application identity to write the encryption key material to their key vault to enable encryption on the IaaS VM for scenarios mentioned in #2 above
+4. Customer provides Azure AD application identity to write the encryption key material to their key vault to enable encryption on the IaaS VM for scenarios mentioned in #2 above
 5. Azure updates the VM service model with encryption and key vault configuration and provisions encrypted VM for the customer

 ![Microsoft Antimalware in Azure](./media/azure-security-disk-encryption/disk-encryption-fig1.png)